Bermondsey tube station: History

 The station was opened on 17 September 1999.
-On 17 August 2021 a bus softly crashed into the canopy at the front of the station.

-Station design
+In 2002, a plaque to Dr Alfred Salter - who worked to improve the "living conditions of the poor in the Bermondsey area" in the 20th century - was unveiled by local MP Simon Hughes.
+The station had been built on the site of Salter's former doctors surgery.

+Design

 Like its extension counterparts, Bermondsey station was designed with a futuristic style in mind by Ian Ritchie Architects.
 Extensively using natural light, it is built in both a cut-and-cover and tube design.
 The cut-and-cover section is supported by latticed concrete beams allowing light to penetrate to the platform level.
 The escalators down to this area are lined by flat concrete with a high ceiling to give a feeling of spaciousness.
 The bored section is encased with metal to keep in line the futuristic and metallic theme of the extension.
 As with all other deep level stations on the Jubilee Line Extension, Bermondsey station has platform screen doors for passenger safety and comfort.

 Connections

 London Buses routes 47, 188, 381 and C10 and night routes N199 and N381 serve the station.